Solar Panels in Clonaslee, Co. Laois

 A system installed in Clonaslee today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Clonaslee
+Solar grants available in Clonaslee

 Homeowners in Clonaslee, Co.
 Laois can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.